timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.2.1 =

+* Added support for Contact Form 7, Gravity Forms and most of other generic forms
+* Added function to close popup when user actually follow/like
+* Fixed undefined notices

 = 1.2 =